Financial Information System

 "FIS Sources (State Index Codes) are used to identify the type of funding affected through transacting business in FIS.
 Sources note the funding as being state appropriated, general fees, or restricted fees to name a few.

-Each department has been assigned a unique 5 digit number as an attribute in FIS and each account is identified to the appropriate department.
-The first two digits of the five digit number identifies the organizational unit (colleges or Vice Presidential area) with the last three digits identifying the specific department.
+Each department has been assigned a unique five digit number as an attribute in FIS and each account is identified to the appropriate department.
+The first two digits of the five digit number generally identifies the organizational unit (college or vice presidential area) with the last three digits identifying the specific department.
+View a complete organizational listing.

 Once you have entered the system you are free (within the limits of your system access security authorization) to move about the system through the menu screens.